 And to prove her sincerity, her lawsuit says that she also refuses “Halloween or Vampire-themed weddings” too.

-No one asked Emilee Carpenter to photograph a same-sex couple’s wedding.
+No one sued Emilee Carpenter because she’s refused to photograph a same-sex couple’s wedding.
 But that’s not going to stop the devout Christian from suing the state of New York to overturn its ban on public accommodations discrimination based on sexual orientation.

 Carpenter filed a federal lawsuit Tuesday alleging that the state’s civil rights laws violate her First and Fourteenth Amendment rights because she “believes that God created marriage to be a joyful, exclusive union between one man and one woman.”